contextual advertising

 Contextual advertising is a marketing approach requiring the advertiser to place his ads only on pages where the product is related to the content.
 For example, you can place an ad for a cryptocurrency wallet on a website dedicated to cryptocurrencies.

-Although we see contextual ads in traditional media as well, they are far more developed and specific on the web.
+Although contextual ads are also seen in traditional media, they are far more developed and specific on the web.
+Moreso, it can be seen as a mixture of pay-per-click advertising and media buying online.

 Pay-Per-Click